 - powdered sugar - for the glaze

 Tips for making scones

-- Freeze the butter and then grate it to add to the flour.
+- Grate the butter and then freeze it to keep it cold until ready to incorporate with the flour.
 This takes the place of cutting the butter into the flour with a pastry cutter.
 These small shards of frozen butter create a very light and flaky texture.
-If you don’t have time to freeze the butter, make sure to use cubed, cold butter when cutting it into the flour.
+Alternatively, make sure to use very cold, cubed butter when cutting it into the flour.